yassirOubaali/easy-to-use-popup/README.md

     - require: this propertie work for input it work like required attribute
     - id: put the id for the element
     - name: this propertie is helpfull for input without is you cannot send form data
-    - onClick: this is onclick event it accept **Anonymous function** and name of the function as function or as string see the example above
+    - onClick: this is onclick event it accept **Anonymous function** and name of the function as function or as string see the code above
+    - inputType: this propertie work just if the type is input
+    - tag: this one work for text or title because the title or text by default it append element as div and you can cang the tag to what ever you want

 TODO: please don't forget the the localhost style